 1. Reach Rate by brand size

-Definition: Reach Rate is the percentage of your followers that see your post or story.
+Definition: Reach Rate is the percentage of your Instagram followers who see your post or story.

 Reach Rate = Number of people who have seen your post / Followers

-This might sound counterintuitive, but out of the brands analyzed, the ones with the least numbers of followers — fewer than 10K — have the highest post and Story Reach Rates by far.
-Likewise, the second-lowest tier of followers has the second-highest post and Story Reach Rate.
-Brands with 1M+ followers have the lowest Reach Rate, and the Reach Rate of the middle tiers falls between the lowest and highest rates.
+This might sound counterintuitive, but out of the brands analyzed, the ones with the least number of followers — fewer than 10K — have the highest post and Story Reach Rates by far.
+Brands with larger numbers, between 501K and 1M+ followers, have the lowest Reach Rate.

-Definition: Conversion Rate is the percentage of total visitors to your website that convert.
-Depending on the business goal, conversion can be making a purchase, signing up for a newsletter, or signing up for a subscription.
+Definition: Conversion Rate is the percentage of total visitors to your website who convert.
+Depending on the business goal, conversion can be making a purchase, subscribing to a newsletter, or signing up for a product trial.

 Conversion Rate = Total conversions / Total visitors